Kavya-anjali/M2_Digital-soil-moisture-meter/1_Requirements/README.md

 ### 4W'S and 1H

-* What:sensors that estimate volumetric water content.
+* What: Sensors that estimate volumetric water content.

-* why :to estimate the amount of stored water in the soil horizon.
+* why: To estimate the amount of stored water in the soil horizon.

-* When:Agricultural and horticultural applications include irrigation planning, climatic research, and environmental science applications such as solute transport studies and as auxiliary sensors for soil respiration assessments.
+* When: Agricultural and horticultural applications include irrigation planning, climatic research, and environmental science applications such as solute transport studies and as auxiliary sensors for soil respiration assessments.

-* Where:Watershed characterization, irrigation scheduling, greenhouse management, fertigation management, plant ecology, water balance research, microbial ecology, plant disease forecasting, soil respiration, hydrology, and soil health monitoring.
+* Where: Watershed characterization, irrigation scheduling, greenhouse management, fertigation management, plant ecology, water balance research, microbial ecology, plant disease forecasting, soil respiration, hydrology, and soil health monitoring.

-* How :Pin-type metres use the board as an element in a circuit by driving two pins or electrodes into it, based on the notion of electrical resistance.
+* How: Pin-type metres use the board as an element in a circuit by driving two pins or electrodes into it, based on the notion of electrical resistance.

 # SWOT Analysis

-* Strength:The deposition of thick soot and tar in chimneys and liners can be caused by burning damp wood.
+* Strength: The deposition of thick soot and tar in chimneys and liners can be caused by burning damp wood.

-* Weakness:It necessitates the use of a soil probe.
+* Weakness: It necessitates the use of a soil probe.
 The data collection and measurement methods also necessitate human effort.

-* Opportunities: helpful tool for growing any plant
+* Opportunities: Helpful tool for growing any plant

-* Threats: self-life , production ,quality
+* Threats: Self-life , production ,quality

 ## low level requirements and high level requirements